putitsimply/christian-bible-explained/joel.md

 Joel finishes with a picture of God bringing justice: wrongs are answered, violence and cruelty are dealt with, and God’s people are protected.
 The book ends with an image of God’s presence bringing life, like a source of water that makes dry places flourish.

 **Big idea:** Joel uses a crisis to say, “Take a hard look at how you’re living,” but it also says, “It’s not too late to change, rebuild, and find hope.”

+## Big ideas

+* Crisis is treated as a wake-up call for a whole community, not only individuals.
+* The book mixes warning with hope: change and rebuilding are still possible.
+* A promise about God’s Spirit becomes important later in Christian reading of Acts.